nunocesarsa/SENSECO_School_2021/README.md

 ## Instructions to run "seamlessly"

+1. Download zip file, unzip to a folder in your computer.
+2. Go to your google drive and create a SENSECO folder (on the root)
-- Download zip file, unzip, and upload as is to your google drive folder.
+  - Copy the contents of the SENSECO folder in your computer to your google drive accordingly
+3. Copy the folder: SENSECO_S2Data to your google drive (on the root)

-Folder structure on google drive should look like:
+Confirm the following folder structure on your google drive:

-/Senseco/Models/

-/Senseco/Outputs/
+<google drive>/Senseco/Models/

+<google drive>/Senseco/Outputs/

-/Senseco/Shapefiles/ (in this folder, you should make sure all the shapefiles are on it)
+<google drive>/Senseco/Shapefiles/ (in this folder, you should make sure all the shapefiles are on it)

-/Senseco_S2Data/ (this folder should have everything that came with the zip file on it)
+<google drive>/Senseco_S2Data/ (this folder should have everything that came with the zip file on it)

 - Run the various google colab books following the numerical order

 ## Otherwise

-All you have to do, is adapt the path to following files:
+1. You need to adapt the paths on your scripts to the following folders:

 Used to generate Synthetic PROSAIL data
 - S2_Responses_S2A.csv